Harvey (1996 film): Plot

-Anderson plays the role of Elwood P. Dowd, an amiable but eccentric man whose best friend is an invisible, 6 foot 3 ½ inch tall (1.92 m) white rabbit named Harvey.
-Elwood explains that Harvey is a Púca (pooka, a mostly benign but always mischievous spirit from Celtic mythology and fairytales).
+Anderson plays the role of Elwood P. Dowd, an amiable but eccentric man whose best friend is an invisible, 6 foot, 3 ½ inch-tall (1.92 m) white rabbit named Harvey.
+Elwood explains that Harvey is a púca (pooka, a mostly benign but always mischievous spirit from Celtic mythology and fairytales).
 Elwood spends most of his time taking Harvey around town, drinking and talking at various bars and introducing Harvey to almost every person he meets, much to the puzzlement of strangers, though Elwood's family and friends have accepted Harvey's (supposed) existence.

 His older sister Veta (Kurtz) and his niece Myrtle Mae live with him in his large estate, but have become social outcasts along with Elwood due to his bizarre behaviors in public and his obsession with Harvey.

 After Elwood ruins a party Veta and Myrtle Mae had arranged in secret, Veta finally tries to have him committed to a local sanatorium.
-In exasperation she admits to the attending psychiatrist, Dr. Sanderson, that she sees Harvey every once in a while herself and that she has started to believe in his existence.
+In exasperation, she admits to the attending psychiatrist, Dr. Sanderson, that she sees Harvey every once in a while, herself, and that she has started to believe in his existence.
 Mistaking Veta as the real mental case, Sanderson has Elwood released and Veta locked up.
 Dr. Chumley, head of the sanatorium, discovers the mistake and realizes he must bring Elwood back, searching the town with Wilson, an orderly.
-With Veta's help, Chumley eventually tracks Elwood to his favorite bar, "Charlie's", and decides to confront him alone.
+With Veta's help, Chumley eventually tracks Elwood to his favorite bar, Charlie's, and decides to confront him alone.

 Four hours later, Wilson returns to the sanatorium, but learns from Sanderson and nurse Kelly that Chumley has not returned with Elwood.
 They arrive at Charlie's and find Elwood alone; he explains that after several rounds of drinks, Dr. Chumley had wandered off chatting with Harvey.
 When asked, Elwood explains that he met Harvey down a street beside a lampost one day, leaning against a pole.
-Elwood was surprised when Harvey called him by his name; soon they started taking about various things in the world and became fast friends.
+Elwood was surprised when Harvey called him by his name; soon, they started talking about various things in the world and became fast friends.
 They had since enjoyed going to bars and socializing with other people.
 Convinced Elwood is insane and may have harmed Chumley, Wilson calls the police and has Elwood escorted back to the sanatorium.

-Chumley returns to the sanatorium disheveled and paranoid, and is followed by an invisible presence.
+Chumley returns to the sanatorium, disheveled and paranoid, and is followed by an invisible presence.
 When the others arrive, Chumley invites Elwood to his office.
 In private, Chumley says that he now knows Harvey is real, and Elwood explains Harvey's various powers, including his ability to stop time, send anyone to any destination for as long as they like, and then bring them back without a minute passing.
 Veta arrives with Judge Gaffney and Myrtle Mae, prepared to commit Elwood to make him "normal".
 They are convinced by Sanderson that an injection of a serum called "Formula 977" will stop Elwood from "seeing the rabbit".